 In rare cases, a seroma may calcify.
 This will leave a hard knot in the seroma site.

 Serious or long-term problems related to a seroma are very rare.
-If you experience any of the following symptoms, seek emergency medical attention:
+However, seek emergency medical attention f you experience any of the following symptoms:

 - white or very bloody drainage from the seroma

 - warm skin on or around the seroma

 You should also seek emergency medical attention if swelling causes the surgical incision to open up or if you notice pus draining from the incision site.

 Minor, small seromas don’t always need medical treatment.
 That’s because the body may naturally reabsorb the fluid in a few weeks or months.